mayflyINK/beginnerDev-Notes/Git&GithubNotes.md

 # Notes on Git and GitHub for Windows Machines
 ## Tools you will need:
+- (make sure you install VS Code first so you can use it as your default git code editor)
-- install Git for Windows, which includes Git Bash (Bourne Again Shell)
+- install "Git for Windows" which includes GitBash (Bourne Again Shell)
- - Unix shell emulator for Windows (terminal window)
+ - GitBash is a unix shell emulator (terminal window) for Windows
-- select preferred code editor and default settings.
+- select preferred code editor (VS Code) and default settings

 #### References:
 https://gitforwindows.org/<br/>